 Body Image: Introduction

-Men's Health magazine cover featuring Chris HemsworthIt has been documented in children as young as three,[1] but it is adolescents who appear to be most at risk for developing unhealthy attitudes towards their bodies based on this perception.
-At a time where young people are focused on developing their individual identities,[2] they are also highly susceptible to both social pressure and media images,[3]which can have a profound effect on how they see their bodies.[4]
+Body image concerns have been documented in children as young as three,[2] but it’s adolescents who appear to be most at risk for developing unhealthy attitudes towards their bodies based on this perception.
+At a time where young people are focused on developing their individual identities,[3] they’re also highly susceptible to both social pressure and media images,[4] which can have a profound effect on how they see their bodies[5].
+As young as 12, three-quarters of children “dislike their bodies and are embarrassed by the way they look.”[6]

-Poor body image is also connected to bullying,[6] with youth who have poor body image more likely to be perpetrators or targets of bullying behaviour.[7]
+Attitudes towards body image are also connected to bullying, as children are more likely to bully those they see as being above average weight.[10]
+Youth who have poor body image are also more likely to be perpetrators or targets of bullying behaviour.[11]
 (See our resources on gender stereotyping and cyberbullying for more on how to deal with this issue.)

 [1] Harriger, J.A., R.M.
 Calogero, D.C.
 Witherington et al. 2010.
 Body size stereotyping and the internalization of the thin ideal in preschool girls.
 Sex Roles: A Journal of Research 63: 1-5